pwharned/linear_algebra_cpp/README.md

     T** m_elements;

-So whereas `T*` declares a single pointer that points to the start first block of memory to our array (since an array is just a contguous block of memory) declaring an array of pointers in this way makes sense- every array index points to a piece of memory that can be used to instantiate an array.
+So whereas `T*` declares a single pointer that points to the start first block of memory to our array (since an array is just a contiguous block of memory) declaring an array of pointers in this way makes sense- every array index points to a piece of memory that can be used to instantiate an array.

 After we declare our array of pointers, we instantiate it using the `new` keyword. `new T*[n]` says "give me an array of pointers where each pointer points to an array of type T where each element is of type T" ( I think).